flan02/stripe-nextjs15/STRIPE-SUBSCRIPTIONS.md

 ## 3. `subscription`

 `sub_1RRKZkPOIhH20hF8DxXA4Z98`
 🔑 This is the subscription ID.
 You can use it to verify subscription status, renewals, or cancellations.
+Don't forget to save this value in db because you will need to validate the suscription status later.

 ---